 Where to stay: Nathrop Home With Forest and Mountain Views

-If you are looking for a resort-style accommodation with great amenities, check out hot springs in Mount Princeton Hot Springs Resort where you can find creekside hot springs, a water park with a 400-feet water slide, as well as wellness treatments and yoga classes.
-The resort offers a good variety of hot springs like swimming pools, small jacuzzi-style pools of hot water, and others.
+If you are looking for a resort-style accommodation with great amenities, check out hot springs in Mount Princeton Hot Springs Resort where you can find creekside hot springs, a water park with a 400-feet water slide, wellness treatments and yoga classes.
+The resort boasts natural hot springs, and you can dip into swimming pools, or small jacuzzi-style pools.

 Located near the town of Salida, Mount Princeton Hot Springs Resort boasts one of the most popular hot springs in Colorado because unlike many other popular hot springs near Colorado Springs, the water here is odorless.